olga12401/postgres-azure-dbt/README.md

 git add .pre-commit-config.yaml
 git commit -m "Add pre-commit configuration for YAML, trailing whitespace, and SQL linting"

-# Push the changes to the repository
+# Push the changes to the new branch
-git push origin main  # or your current branch
+git push origin add-pre-commit-hooks

 ```